 Jason Baker & his “seeing-eye pup” Trish:

-A firsthand bio from Jason Baker:
+A firsthand message from Jason:

-Going to school meant that I would have to face being bullied, being called names like “four-eyes”, & so on.
+Going to school meant that I would have to face being bullied, being called names like “four-eyes”, and so on.
 Trying to fit in with glasses as well as just being a kid was hard to do.
-I remember going home every day hurt & dejected wondering when the teasing would stop.
-To my surprise the teasing, taunting, & bullying drastically reduced when I started going to The Indiana School for the Blind & Visually-Impaired during my junior & senior years.
+I remember going home every day hurt and dejected wondering when the teasing would stop.
+To my surprise the teasing, taunting, and bullying drastically reduced when I started going to The Indiana School for the Blind & Visually-Impaired during my junior & senior years.
 Through meeting truly helpful teachers & new friends that were “just like me”, I felt empowered & comforted knowing that I was not alone.

-Having graduated college & moving into the workforce had its own set of challenges as well– never mind the hours it took to get anywhere on my town’s bad bus system… taking mental jobs just to pay the bills didn’t cut it either.
+Having graduated college and moving into the workforce had its own set of challenges as well– never mind the hours it took to get anywhere on my town’s bad bus system… taking mental jobs just to pay the bills didn’t cut it either.
 I felt the life draining from me the longer I stead as a deli clerk at a local grocery store.
 I knew something had to change immediately.
 That is when I decided to start my own business.

 As of last year, I have been blessed to be gifted with my guide dog Trish, a 2-year-old black lab.
-She is soulful, attentive, laid back, & a loving companion.
+She is soulful, attentive, laid back, and a loving companion.
 We graduated on October, 2011 from Guide Dogs for the Blind after 3 intense weeks of training.
 When we first met, it was an instant bond.
 Now of course, after having her for 6 months, that bond his increased 10-fold!
 To be honest, I don’t know what I would do without her.
 She is quite literally a life saver!

 Though I don’t own a car or have to pay car insurance, I am happy to be living in Texas with my guide dog Trish, running my own business.
-I truly feel humbled, grateful, & honored to be gifted with the task of assisting others in similar situations as mine.
+I truly feel humbled, grateful, and honored to be gifted with the task of assisting others in similar situations as mine.

-As a vision-impaired entrepreneur, I have traveled a road of courage & persistence.
-I’ve always known that God was with me, keeping me positive & grateful.
-I am now ready to go all the way with my guide dog Trish by my side & God having my back to be a top handicapped entrepreneur who knows how to get the job done!
+As a vision-impaired entrepreneur, I have traveled a road of courage and persistence.
+I’ve always known that God was with me, keeping me positive and grateful.
+I am now ready to go all the way with my guide dog Trish by my side and God having my back to be a top handicapped entrepreneur who knows how to get the job done!
 Don’t believe me?
 Well, I helped Distance build these websites, didn’t I?
 I look forward to hearing from you & helping to make more dreams come true.
 If you feel you would like to work with a website consultant or small business advisor with similar values, lets talk!“

 Also a very special thanks to coresearch.wordpress.com AND to everyone who made all the wonderful & educational years of Star Trek available; we’re using this graphic under Fair Use ALSO thanks to The Supreme Court of The United States AND The United States Veterans & Soldiers!
 Geordi LaForge was played by LeVar Burton, who also starred in Reading Rainbow!